The term folk horror has been popping up more these days. But what does it mean, exactly? And why is it turning heads?

 Men is a brilliant film that links themes of grief with trauma, mythology, and folklore.
 The trope of the outsider arriving in a rural community isn't only present here, but it's central to the plot.
 And beneath it all, there's a psychoanalytical turn.
 What a film!

 3. Midsommar (2019)

-Midsommar centers on Dani Ardor, the sole survivor of her family who was victim to her sister's murder-suicide via carbon monoxide.
+Midsommar centers on Dani Ardor (played by Florence Pugh), the sole survivor after her family was victim to her sister's murder-suicide via carbon monoxide.

-In the face of deep grief, what Dani needs is some distance from where it all took place.
-So, with her distant boyfriend and some friends, she travels to Sweden where a midsummer festival will be celebrated—one that only happens once every 90 years!
+In the face of deep grief, Dani needs distance from where it all took place.
+So, with her boyfriend, she travels to Sweden where a midsummer festival is about to take place—one that only happens once every 90 years.

 Once they arrive, though, nothing is as they thought it would be.
-Some of them start disappearing, and we soon realize that they were all brought there for a reason.
+Some of them start disappearing, and we soon realize that they were all brought there for a dark reason.

 Midsommar is a great example of contemporary folk horror.
 Again, we have outsiders coming in close contact with a rural and remote community.
-The fear comes not only from the feeling of being trapped, but from the uncomfortable clash of cultures.
+The fear comes not only from the feeling of being trapped but from the uncomfortable clash of cultures.

 Deeply disturbing while aesthetically beautiful, Midsommar became a staple of the genre and one of A24's best films.